Spinal cord injuries often result in lasting disabilities in the form of:

 - Mental anguish

 Your situation will determine what types of losses you can recover through legal action.
 So, you may recover other losses than those listed here.
+What you need to do is to contact our spinal cord injury lawyers for a full evaluation of your case.
+Depending on its specifics, our attorneys will calculate the economic and non-economic damages that you could demand from the liable party via a claim or a lawsuit.

 Filing Your Case Within the Applicable Deadline